iamvalecia/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 30: May 8, 2019 Wednesday*

+**Today's Progress**: I looked into Phaser again.
+I just followed along a video introducing it.
+I also started to put together new goals for the remainder of the challenge and revisited old code.

+**Thoughts** Let's have some fun.

 ### Day 29: May 6, 2019 Sunday

 **Today's Progress**: I forgot to update for May 6.
 I did some more SQL problem queries.
 I solved them, but I don't think I did them efficiently.